10-Month-Old Sleep Schedule: Tips & Solutions

 What is the 10 Month Sleep Regression?

 The 10-month sleep regression is a specific period where a 10-month-old baby, who’s been sleeping well, suddenly starts waking up at night and has difficulty going back to sleep.
+It’s most often linked to exciting developmental milestones—many babies at this age are learning to crawl, pull up, or even take first steps.
+Teething can also add to the disruption, as discomfort makes it harder for little ones to rest peacefully.

-How to Handle 10 Month Old Sleep Regression
+How to Handle 10-Month-Old Sleep Regression

 Handling the 10-month sleep regression involves patience, consistency, and understanding your baby's needs.
 Here are some strategies that can help: